Azure/caf-terraform-landingzones/README.md

 rover login
 ```

 When you are running rover for the fist time, it will prompt your for the location of the launchpad foundations.

 ```bash
 # To deploy the environment
 rover
 ```

-Then enter the location choosen for deployment, for instance type southeastasia or westeurope.
+Then enter the location chosen for deployment, for instance type southeastasia or westeurope.

 You can then launch your first landing zone as follow: